 This kind of breakdown can lead to a more accurate estimate than a high-level team approach, and also serves as a starting point for project planning with respect to the core tasks.
 Once you have this list, refer back to your team estimate and adjust the expected hours as needed.
 It may also reveal that an additional role is required.
 There is synergy between the two methodologies here.

 The origin for these tasks is often a Product Requirements Document, and working from one makes this step straightforward.
 For our ToDo app, we’re going to add the Foundational Tasks we discussed above.
-Additionally, we’re going to include line items for the specific use cases, screens, and functionality of the app.
-This information can be moved over directly from an existing PRD by using the Create an Estimate button at the bottom of the PRD page.
+Additionally, we’re going to include line items for the specific use cases, screens, and functionality.

 We can then estimate how long it will take to complete each task and attribute that time to the team member(s) who will be working on it to compute the cost.
 This type of breakdown gives us a good overview of the core work that needs to be done in our project, with an associated estimate.
 We can then check the task-based estimate against the team-based one.
 If the numbers are close, that’s a good sign that we have an accurate representation of the work and staffing requirements to realize this project.